-The 50th Maudsley Debate will take place on Wednesday 2nd April at the Institute of Psychiatry:
+The 50th Maudsley Debate took place on Wednesday 2nd April at 6pm at the Institute of Psychiatry:

 CBT for Psychosis

 "This House believes that CBT for psychosis has been oversold"